tlopesx/Printsy/Cart/readme.md

 4. **Task Scheduling and Cleanup**: The `TaskSchedulerService` manages the scheduling of tasks, while the `CleanUpService` handles the removal of expired items.

 ---

-This README provides an overview of the Cart Application, detailing its GraphQL API, core entities, integration services, and the task management system.
-For further information or specific details about the GraphQL operations and other components, please refer to the respective sections in the documentation.